Racial Justice and Healing at Grace Church

 Who is doing Sacred Ground?

-Across America, there are currently over 1165 registered Sacred Ground circles – an impressive total since the program’s inception approximately two years ago.
-We plan to join these ranks and start Sacred Ground circles at Grace Church, virtually at first, and, over time, in person.
+Across America, thousands of Sacred Ground circles have formed – an impressive total since the program’s inception in 2019.
 One parish in Massachusetts started out with one Sacred Ground circle that met for 10 months, and the following year it had ten circles running concurrently with a total of 100 people participating!

 SELF-GUIDED BLACK HISTORY TOURS IN ALEXANDRIA